• 1 Player

 Endgame Structure:

-• Trigger: The game ends when any player successfully moves all four of their assigned colors into their safe zone.
+• Victory: The game ends when the player successfully moves all of pieces into their safe zone.

-• Penalty: If a piece moves past the edge of the board, it is reset to the center.
+• Defeat: If a piece moves past the edge of the board.

 Future Expansion Ideas: